epage/rfcs/text/0000-global-features.md

 - Setting them applies to transitive dependencies
 - Enumerations, rather than "present" / "not-present"
 - No unification

-- Works best for modifying behavior and not APIs
+We suspect this will work best for modifying behavior while features will work best for extending APIs.

 # Motivation
 [motivation]: #motivation